 Why make your own salad dressings?
 Ain’t nobody got time for that!… yeah, you do.
-Making homemade dressings takes away the guessing game of wondering how to pronounce those questionable ingredients from store bought dressings and also wondering how “good” or “bad” they are for you.
-When venturing in the salad dressing aisle you may be overwhelmed (I know I am!), there’s hundreds of salad dressings!
+Making homemade dressings takes away the guessing game of wondering how to pronounce those questionable ingredients from store-bought dressings and also wondering how “good” or “bad” they are for you.
+When venturing into the salad dressing aisle you may be overwhelmed (I know I am!), there are hundreds of salad dressings!
 If you read the ingredient list (which I hope you do…), you’ll see a long list of those highly processed and questionable ingredients I often call out.
 High fructose corn syrup is still the biggest offender, especially found in low-fat dressings.

 Lets take a look at the ingredient list of a very common fat-free salad dressing brand: Water, Sugar, Vinegar, Tomato(es) Paste, Salt, Contains 22% or less Cellulose Gel, Soybean(s) Oil, Xanthan Gum, Tomato(es), Onion(s), Propylene Glycol Alginate, Cellulose Gum, Potassium Sorbate and, Calcium Disodium EDTA As Preservatives, Garlic, Flavor(s) Natural, Vitamin A Palmitate, Di Alpha Tocopherol Acetate, Red 40, Blue 1